Leg before wicket: Alteration to the law

-Between 1900 and the 1930s, the number of runs scored by batsmen, and the proportion of lbw dismissals, continued to rise.
-Bowlers grew increasingly frustrated with pad-play and the extent to which batsmen refused to play shots at bowling directed outside the off stump, simply allowing it to pass by.
-The English fast bowler Harold Larwood responded by targeting leg stump, frequently hitting the batsman with the ball in the process.
-This developed into the controversial Bodyline tactics he used in Australia in 1932–33.
-Some batsmen began to go further and preferred to kick away balls pitched outside off stump—reaching out to kick the ball instead of allowing it to hit their pads—if they presented any threat, knowing that they could not be dismissed lbw.
+Between 1900 and the 1930s, the number of runs scored by batters, and the proportion of lbw dismissals, continued to rise.
+Bowlers grew increasingly frustrated with pad-play and the extent to which batters refused to play shots at bowling directed outside the off stump, simply allowing it to pass by.
+The English fast bowler Harold Larwood responded by targeting leg stump, frequently hitting the batter with the ball in the process.
+This developed into the controversial Bodyline tactics he used against Australia in 1932–33.
+Some batters began to go further and preferred to kick away balls pitched outside off stump—reaching out to kick the ball instead of allowing it to hit their pads—if they presented any threat, knowing that they could not be dismissed lbw.
 The authorities believed these developments represented poor entertainment value.
-At the height of the Bodyline controversy in 1933, Donald Bradman, the leading Australian batsman and primary target of the English bowlers, wrote to the MCC recommending an alteration of the lbw law to create more exciting games.
+At the height of the Bodyline controversy in 1933, Donald Bradman, the leading Australian batter and primary target of the English bowlers, wrote to the MCC recommending an alteration of the lbw law to create more exciting games.

 To address the problem, and redress the balance for bowlers, the MCC made some alterations to the laws.
 The size of the ball was reduced in 1927, and that of the stumps increased in 1931, but the changes had little effect.
-Between 1929 and 1933, county authorities conducted a trial in which a batsman could be lbw if he had hit the ball onto his pads.
-Then, in 1935, an experimental law was introduced in which the batsman could be dismissed lbw even if the ball pitched outside the line of off stump—in other words, a ball that turned or swung into the batsman but did not pitch in line with the wickets.
-However, the ball was still required to strike the batsman in line with the wickets.
-The umpire signalled to the scorers when he declared a batsman out under the new rule, and any such dismissal was designated "lbw (n)" on the scorecard.
+Between 1929 and 1933, county authorities conducted a trial in which a batter could be lbw if he had hit the ball onto his pads.
+Then, in 1935, an experimental law was introduced in which the batter could be dismissed lbw even if the ball pitched outside the line of off stump—in other words, a ball that turned or swung into the batter but did not pitch in line with the wickets.
+However, the ball was still required to strike the batter in line with the wickets.
+The umpire signalled to the scorers when he declared a batter out under the new rule, and any such dismissal was designated "lbw (n)" on the scorecard.

-Several leading batsmen opposed the new law, including the professional Herbert Sutcliffe, known as an exponent of pad-play, and amateurs Errol Holmes and Bob Wyatt.
-Wisden Cricketers' Almanack noted that these three improved their batting records during the 1935 season, but batsmen generally were less successful.
+Several leading batters opposed the new law, including the professional Herbert Sutcliffe, known as an exponent of pad-play, and amateurs Errol Holmes and Bob Wyatt.
+Wisden Cricketers' Almanack noted that these three improved their batting records during the 1935 season, but batters generally were less successful.
 There were also fewer drawn matches.
 There was an increase in the number of lbws— out of 1,560 lbw dismissals in first-class matches in 1935, 483 were given under the amended law.
-Wisden judged the experiment a success and several of its opponents changed their mind by the end of the season; batsmen soon became accustomed to the alteration.
+Wisden judged the experiment a success and several of its opponents changed their mind by the end of the season; batters soon became accustomed to the alteration.
 Although Australian authorities were less convinced, and did not immediately introduce the revision into domestic first-class cricket, in 1937 the new rule became part of the Laws of Cricket.